Camping at Mungo National Park, New South Wales.

 Exploring Mungo with young kids

-When we visited Mungo, Dante was three years old.
-He loved the camping experience, exploring the visitor centre and some of the guided tour, but he was a little too young to remain interested in the whole tour.
+When we first visited Mungo, Dante was three years old and I was pregnant with Allegra.
+Dante loved the camping experience, exploring the visitor centre and some of the guided tour, but he was a little too young to remain interested in the whole tour.
 Unfortunately it was also VERY hot each day (over 40ºc/104ºF) we were there, which of course took its toll on all of us.

-He did also enjoy hiking about on our own explorations together and cooking in the shared bbq space, and he loved spotting kangaroos near our camp.
+Ddante also enjoyed hiking about on our own explorations together and cooking in the shared bbq space, and he loved spotting kangaroos near our camp.
 We also took a little walk around the Main Camp in the dark with our head torches on, and he really loved looking for other animals that were around at night.

 We could hear a possum scratching about throughout the first night, and woke to discover it had helped itself to our rubbish bin and made a big mess!
-(That is very interesting when you’re three!)
+(That’s very interesting when you’re three!)

 All in all, it is a fascinating place and I think most children would enjoy their time at Mungo.
 Older kids will be able to appreciate the history and meaning of the landscape there, and younger ones just have fun being outside and exploring somewhere different.